CoralLemons/friendly-computing-machine/README.md

 ---

 ### General game idea
-You are a mouse.
+You are a rodent.
 You can collect items, learn spells, and iteract with the world and creatures in it.

 #### Things to still be added
 - [ ] General skeleton